adrenalinkin/monolog-autowire-bundle/README.md

 The goal is achieved thanks to auto-generated classes of loggers.
 Each class decorates one object of one of the registered `monolog` channel.

-Also available is the second way to achieve the goal - using the control class `LoggerHandler`.
+Also available is the second way to achieve the goal - using the `LoggerCollection`.
 If the requested channel does not exist - will be selected fallback `logger`.
 As fallback `logger`  will be used service, which referenced by `@Psr\Log\LoggerInterface`.
 In that case where `logger` was not registered in service container will be returned instance of `Psr\Log\NullLogger`.

 **Important:** Bundle will work properly in the absence of `MonologBundle` in the project.
-In that case `LoggerHandler` will always return a fallback value.
+In that case `LoggerCollection` will always return a fallback value.

 Installation
 -----------